-- Hitachi Content Platform for Cloud Scale Object Storage Management Application Help (MK-HCPCS000-00): This Help system explains how to use the HCP for cloud scale Object Storage Management application to configure and operate a common object storage interface for clients to interact with. - Hitachi Content Platform for Cloud Scale System Management Application Help (MK-HCPCS001-00): This Help system contains the instructions for using the HCP for cloud scale System Management application to configure HCP for cloud scale for your users, enable and disable system features, and monitor the system and its connections.

-- Hitachi Content Platform for Cloud Scale Copyrights and Third-party Licenses (MK-HCPCS003-00): This document contains copyright and license information for thirdparty software distributed with or embedded in the HCP for cloud scale operating system, core software, and applications. - Hitachi Content Platform for Cloud Scale Release Notes (RN-HCPCS004-00): This document is for customers, and describes new features, product documentation, and resolved and known issues, and provides other useful information about this release of the product.
+- Hitachi Content Platform for Cloud Scale Object Storage Management Application Help (MK-HCPCS000-01): This Help system explains how to use the HCP for cloud scale Object Storage Management application to configure and operate a common object storage interface for clients to interact with. - Hitachi Content Platform for Cloud Scale System Management Application Help (MK-HCPCS001-01): This Help system contains the instructions for using the HCP for cloud scale System Management application to configure HCP for cloud scale for your users, enable and disable system features, and monitor the system and its connections. - Hitachi Content Platform for Cloud Scale Management API Reference (MK-HCPCS007-00): This document is for customers, and describes the management application programming interface (API) endpoints available for customer use. - Hitachi Content Platform for Cloud Scale Copyrights and Third-party Licenses (MK-HCPCS003-01): This document contains copyright and license information for third-party software distributed with or embedded in the HCP for cloud scale operating system, core software, and applications. - Hitachi Content Platform for Cloud Scale Release Notes (RN-HCPCS004-02): This document is for customers, and describes new features, product documentation, and resolved and known issues, and provides other useful information about this release of the product.